Stuffist/CardNexusChallenge/README.md

 - **Game and rarity configuration**:
   Currently, the list of supported games and rarities is kind of hardcoded.
 These could ideally be loaded from a central configuration file or service to better support dynamic or future games - that's something I didn't explore yet.

+- **Caching strategy**:
+  As mentionned in the Performance chapter earlier, some little tweaks can be added to cache some data and fetch them only once.
+Also we could consider in the long run an actual cache layer over the DB if needed (can be added easily thanks to the repository architecture).

 - **Search form UX (multi-select)**:
   The HTML `<select multiple>` input has limited usability — browsers sometimes restrict multi-select to shift-selection only (rather than ctrl+click).
 There is no UI hint or option to deselect once selected.
 A more user-friendly UI (e.g., checkboxes, custom components) could improve this.